 Drone racing is seeing a meteoric rise in popularity, thanks to the formation of leagues such as DRL (Drone Racing League) and competitions such as the Dubai World Drone Prix, which just recently saw a 15 year old boy win $250,000.
 And if you’re reading this, it’s likely that you’ve already seen the crazy videos of FPV drone racing, which provides a high octane thrill ride and a high level of competition at the same time.
 It’s probable that the many videos floating around the web have you wondering: how can I get into racing drones?

-Here are the 5 fastest racing drones to buy right now to get you started with drone racing:
+Here are the 5 best racing drones for sale in 2018 to get you started with drone racing:

 1. Arris FPV250 BNF